wp-plugins/membermouse-addon-for-wp-courseware/readme.txt

 1. Create a course with WP Courseware and add module(s), unit(s), and quiz(zes)
 2. Add units to modules, and add quizzes to units with in modules
 3. Create a course outline page using [shortcode]
-4. Create a product, set a price and a create a bundle with a product
+4. Create a product as a bundle or membership level and assign a price
 5. Associate one or more WP Courseware courses with the bundle and/or membership level
 6. New student pays for the product, and WP Courseware enrolls them to the appropriate course(s) based on purchased product